 To progress to Year 2 of this course, you will be required to obtain a Pass grade or above during your first year.

-This course is continually assessed by a combination of written tests, project and assignment work, and demonstration of competence in a range of practical skills.
+You will be assessed continually throughout the course using a combination of written tests, project work, assignment work and demonstration of competence in a range of practical skills.

-Please note that course fees will apply for learners aged 19+.
+Please note that course fees will apply for students aged 19+.

 Teenager Ashley Slater's father and grandfather used to be farmers and as a boy, he spent many happy hours tinkering with his granddad's vintage tractor.